Squatters are every landlord's worst nightmare. So how do you avoid them and how do you remove them if they are already in?

 If your tenant didn't say he was leaving - even if you suspect that he has definitely left and even though someone else is in the property - it's probably best to be safe and pursue the normal track court possession routes through the courts to get possession.
 In other words, you would proceed as if your tenant was still in possession.

-This is because if you use self-help measures and the tenant then comes back, you will be in the wrong and in the absence of a court ordering possession in your favour, you will have to let him back in again – even if he owes you rent.
+This is because if you use self-help measures and the tenant then comes back, you will be in the wrong.
+In the absence of a court ordering possession in your favour, you will have to let him back in again, even if he owes you rent.

 And if it goes as far as bailiffs coming to enforce the order, everyone who is in the property must leave.

 Prevention is, of course, better than cure, so stop squatters moving in to your property in the first place.
 Keep your property secure at all times, especially between tenancies and before the completion of the conveyancing.

 Windows should not be left open because with no evidence of forced entry, squatters cannot be treated as burglars.
 To avoid letting to tenants who up sticks and abandon a property to others, you have to rely on a thorough reference check, which should include a check with former landlords.

 There are lots of websites out there giving advice on squatters' rights, which goes to show just how easy it can be and how well organised some squatter groups are.